 By speaking directly to consumers and capturing their thoughts and ideas, you can gain valuable insights into how your brand is perceived and the traits associated with your brand.

 However, be mindful of response bias — people may give inaccurate answers when they are asked questions directly.
 Furthermore, while focus groups can be costly to run, there are plenty of affordable online tools you can use to run surveys.

 Search Engine Insights

-When searching for brands in Google, people usually use a combination of terms.
-By looking at these combinations, we can gain insights into the mental connections that are most frequently made between brands and various topics and ideas and get a reflection of how and even when consumers think about a brand.
+By analyzing these combinations, you can gain insight into the mental connections that consumers are frequently making between brands and various topics or ideas.
+You can also identify how and even when consumers think about a brand.

 Brand Tracking Services

-Uncovering brand associations allows you both to reinforce and nurture the positive associations you want for your brand.
-In the long term, the insights provided from tracking brand association will be key to improving and strengthening consumers’ perceptions.
-It can help you to design strategies and tactics to address negative associations.
+Over time, the insights gleaned from tracking brand association will prove key to improving and strengthening consumers’ perceptions of your brand.
+They can help you design strategies and craft tactics to address negative associations.

 The next step?
 Use the advice outlined in this article to identify your brand’s current associations and work on molding them into what you want.
 For a deeper look into tracking brand associations, check out The Ultimate Guide to Brand Tracking.